Extrys/Hybrid-EZS/README.md

 This is the Entity injector monobehaviour component Itrs preatty easy, it just injects an entity with the things added to the lists

-Each list is for different kind of components
+Each list is for different kind of components, it has:

-we have

 **Objects:**
-You can pue here ANYTHING you want and the generated entity will just have it
+You can put here ANYTHING you want and the generated entity will just have it

 **Autoring Data:**
 This lists is mainly to attach custom IComponentData to entities from the AutoringComponent who are added to the list